History records the use of age Liu An tea as a "medicine trigger" to enhance Traditional Chinese Medicine (TCM)

 Whilst the effects of TCM and age tea can bring about varying experiences for individuals I will share some of my experiences below in the case that it may act as a guide or be synonymous and help reaffirm certain aspects of TCM with others who are following in the same path.
 To start I would like to openly say that I am a firm believer of using age Liu An tea as a “medicine trigger” for TCM.
 For me this idea initially surfaced many years ago from discussions with more experienced tea enthusiasts and subsequent articles on Liu An tea from The Art of Tea magazine would further ignite my interest.
 However my questioning mind would not fully allied itself to the idea until I observed my own reactions to the effects as a recipient.
 To seek the truth for yourself is something I strongly encourage for those who are interested in seriously studying TCM and the effects of age tea.
 Through your own experiences you will achieve far greater depth and meaning that allows you to filter out the false myths and wayward beliefs from the good and time tested practices recorded by history.

-In the case of using age Liu An together with my medicinal tonic I have found that the power of both combined is far greater than taking each individually with both complementing each other very well.
+In the case of using age Liu An together with the medicinal tonic I find that both combine and complement each other very well.
 Deer antler and ginseng provide strong yang energy that helps strengthen and warm the body.
 Athletes are known to use both to boost performance through enhancing their strength, endurance and ability to recover.
 The effect on the body and mind does not take long to be noticed and I can feel it progressively spreading throughout my body within minutes.
 Depending on the quality of the ingredients, dosage and my state of health the effect can linger and be felt in the body for days.
 For newcomers the anxiety and over excitement from their first encounters can cloud their initial observations.
 This can be rectified with time and practice.
 For more experienced individuals, it is simply about controlled breathing and allowing the effects of the combined ingredients to actively do their work.
 I find that Liu An tea helps channel the energy from the tonic more effectively by opening up the body's meridian system as well as helping to balance out the heat from the strong yang nature of the tonic.

 On a final note it is important to be reminded that to best appreciate what is taking place all external disruptions need to be eliminated.
 I find silence to be my best companion.
 Allocate a leisurely time and take a positive approach.
 Eliminate unnecessary hindrances and stress on the physical body that can be caused by overeating, sugary snacks, tight fitting clothes, etc. Meditation is highly effective and alternatively controlled breathing and light stretching can be an excellent way to make the most of this healing energy.